ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED.

   In addition, 2 cache disks of 960 GB are also ordered per host.

   **Note:** 3.8 TB SSD drives will be supported when they are made generally available in a data center.

 The NFS option offers customized shared file-level storage for workloads with various options for size and performance:
 * Size: 1, 2, 4, 8, or 12 TB
 * Performance: 2, 4, or 10 IOPS/GB.
 The 10 IOPS/GB option is available for certain data centers only.
-* Individually configure file shares.
+* Individual configuration of file shares.

 If you choose the NFS option, the following file shares are ordered:
 * One 2 TB, 4 IOPS/GB file share for management components.
 * One 2 TB shared block-level storage for backups, which can be scaled up to 12 TB.
-You can choose whether you want storage for backups by selecting or deselecting the Veeam on IBM Cloud service.
+You can choose whether you want storage for backups by selecting a backup service.

 ### Licenses (IBM-provided or BYOL) and fees